stevej2608/reactpy-utils/README.md

 pip install reactpy-utils
 ```

-More information about this package can be found on [the documentation](https://jonesst2608.github.io/reactpy-router).
+More information about this package can be found on [the documentation](https://jonesst2608.github.io/reactpy-utils).

+## 🙏 Credits

+In order to maintain consistency within the [ReactPy] ecosystem, the Hatch build and GitHub workflow
+configurations and the project documentation layout conform those of the [reactpy-router].
+Many thanks to
+all those involved.

 [reactpy-utils]: https://pypi.org/jonesst2608/reactpy-utils/
 [RectPy]: https://reactpy.dev/docs/index.html